tc39/notes/meetings/2023-05/may-18.md

 JRL: Correct.

-RBN: I don’t know if CHG put thought into this.
+RBN: I don’t know if KHG put thought into this.
 The purpose of metadata, the expectation is that mutations that occur to metadata after the fact are a bad idea.
 So I don’t really know that I have a perspective on what that really should be.
 I think that the expectation with metadata, at least in the libraries that use it today, is that even the reflecting metadata allows metadata to be mutated after the fact so there is the possibility, although it hasn’t come up in practice.
 And it’s always possible to have a class that might be concerned about mutations to have a class decorator that freezes its metadata before it’s written to the class as well.

 JRL: Okay.
 I don’t have the experience to say whether or not this happens.
 If RBN who has extensive experience with decorators, shouldn’t have any experience writing after the fact, then that’s totally fine.